 Contact for the policy

-This policy is governed by the University of Canberra Act 1989 (ACT) and informed by the National Code.
+This policy is governed by the University of Canberra Act 1989 (ACT).
 In developing this policy, the University has had regard to the provisions of section 40B(1)(b) of the Human Rights Act 2004 (ACT).

 Charter of Conduct and Values

 Delegations of Authority

 Statement of Revenue received less Expenditure incurred which results in a remaining unspent balance for the research project.